 The best new shows and movies streaming this week on Netflix, Prime Video, HBO Max, and more

-Welcome back to our weekly guide to the best new shows and movies!
-On this page, we've put together a list of six fantastic shows and movies that make a perfect package of must-see entertainment.
+Another week means another instalment of our guide to the best new shows and movies!
+If you're looking for some streaming inspiration, then here it is.
+On this page we've gathered together a list of six shows and films from across the best streaming services to keep you entertained over the next few days.

-One of the year's most anticipated new shows lands this week in the terrifying form of sci-fi horror Alien: Earth.
-But if facehuggers and chest-bursters aren't your thing, there are still plenty of other great shows and films to watch across all the best streaming services.
-Some of the other things we've picked out this time around include a heart-warming fantasy movie, an exciting new spy show, and the return of time-travelling romantasy Outlander.
+It's a big week for DC fans, as the second season of Peacemaker is finally here!
+The new run sees our morally-flexible hero enter another dimension, while his past comes calling.
+Like the first season it's a great blend of laughter, tears, and some exciting action.
+There are several other new shows on offer this week, too, including political thriller Hostage on Netflix.

-So if you're ready for a great night in, it's time to get browsing.
-And when you've done here, why now check out our list of the best shows on Paramount Plus for more streaming inspiration.
+So if you're keen to put your feet off and have a great night in front of the TV, check out our list below.
+And when you're done here, why now check out our list of the best shows on Paramount Plus for more streaming inspiration.

 Available: US/UK